PaluMacil/grpc-jwt-auth-helloworld/README.md

 # GRPC JWT Auth Example

 Quick example of JWT Auth in GRPC.
-It requires some touch-up.
-A fake database for users instead of hardcoded strings would also be nice.
+It oversimplifies a couple things.
+First, it stores the refresh token in the access token which would defeat the purpose of having a long lived and short lived token, and the hmac key, user, and a couple other things are hard coded.
+Also, when it refreshes the token, it doesn't write the new one to disk.
+However, this provided me with a quick experiment into using JWT in GRPC auth.

 ## Prerequisites